 These Slate stones were first exploited by the Pike Manufacturing Co. that originally pulled material out of Pike, New Hampshire.
 Supposedly these Slate perform very similarly to the Schist that was originally excavated from that area.
 These are still mined today (primarily for architecture work) but as hones and you can find them for sale at a reasonable price.
 They are finishing stones which are known to be a bit slow but manageable, capable of knives but usually razor work due to being rather hard.

-Many of the stones sold as Canada Oilstones or Canadian Oilstones are actually Hindostan stones from Indiana.
+Many of the stones sold as Canada Oilstones or Canadian Oilstones are actually Hindostan stones from Indiana due to the original confusion of hte Hindostan name in the British market.
 Usually this can be identified by the stratification lines on the side (and sometimes on the sharpening surface) which almost all Hindostan stones have.
-Canadian Oilstones which are light in color, lack the defined stratification lines, and are rather fast cutting but still act similar to a Hindostan are likely an actual Candidan stone called Magog which came were mined from 1820-1850 on the island at Lake Memphremagog.

 Apache Stones